Moduli spaces of semistable modules over Lie algebroids: Moduli stacks in positive characteristic

 \begin{Remark}\begin{enumerate} \item If $X$ is a smooth projective variety defined over an algebraically closed field of characteristic $p$ and one restricts to $t=1$ (the de Rham case) commutativity of the upper triangle in the diagram was mentioned in \cite[2.5]{EG} and attributed to \cite{LP}.
-However, the proof of \cite{LP} seems to use that $X$ is a curve (the authors of \cite{LP} use smoothness of the corresponding moduli stack, which fails in higher dimensions). \item The above corollary generalizes also \cite[Theorem 2.17]{EG} that shows existence of the lower triangle in the diagram after restricting to the de Rham and locally free part. \end{enumerate} \end{Remark}
+However, the proof of \cite{LP} uses an assumption that $X$ is a curve.
+Recently, M. de Cataldo, A. F. Herrero and S. Zhang noticed that even in that case the proof of \cite{LP} needs some additional arguments. \item The above corollary generalizes also \cite[Theorem 2.17]{EG}.
+This theorem shows existence of the lower triangle in the diagram after restricting to the de Rham and locally free part. \end{enumerate} \end{Remark}

 For a curve $X$ the following corollary is one of the main theorems of \cite{dCZ}.

 \begin{Corollary} The Hodge--Hitchin morphism

 is of finite type, universally closed and S-complete.
 In particular, the Hodge moduli space of relative integrable $t$-connections on $X/S$ with fixed Hilbert polynomial $P$ is proper over $\VV^{ T_{X'/S}}(X'/S,r)\times \AA^1$. \end{Corollary}